SWP391-Group-1/mas-fe-user/README.md

 **Example Pages**

 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
-Every page is spaced well, with attractive layouts and pleasing shapes.
-Soft UI Dashboard React has everything you need to quickly set up an amazing project.
+Every page is spaced well, with attractive layouts and pleasing shapes.  has everything you need to quickly set up an amazing project.

 View [example pages here](https://demos.creative-tim.com/soft-ui-dashboard-react/#/dashboard).